-The Race to Dubai is a season-long competition spanning a minimum of 48 tournaments in 26 countries and all five continents on The 2014 European Tour International Schedule.
+The Race to Dubai is a season-long competition spanning 45 tournaments in 26 countries and four continents on The 2016 European Tour International Schedule.

 • England’s Lee Westwood won the inaugural Race to Dubai in 2009, winning twice during the season – in the Portugal Masters and the Dubai World Championship – and accumulating a record €4,237,762.
-Northern Ireland’s Rory McIlroy finished second and 15th place went to Ireland’s Padraig Harrington.
+Northern Ireland’s Rory McIlroy finished second.

 • Martin Kaymer succeeded Lee Westwood as The Race to Dubai champion in 2010 to become only the fourth continental European to win the Harry Vardon trophy, following in the footsteps of the legendary Seve Ballesteros, Bernhard Langer and Robert Karlsson.
 Kaymer won four times in 2010, capturing his maiden Major title at the US PGA Championship in addition to the Abu Dhabi Golf Championship, the KLM Open and the Alfred Dunhill Championship on his way to €4,461,011 to finish ahead of Northern Ireland’s Graeme McDowell.
 England's Luke Donald finished 15th.